Jefferson Louis

 Jefferson Lee Louis (born 22 February 1979) is a former footballer who played as a striker.
 He is assistant first-team coach at Slough Town.

+A journeyman, he has featured for 42 different clubs (51 moves) in almost a 30-year career.
+In addition, he appeared for 7 clubs in a year, which may be a record.

-A journeyman, he has changed clubs 51 times over a 28-year career.
-He has played in the English Football League for Oxford United, Bristol Rovers and Mansfield Town and is a former Dominica international.
+Louis has played in the English Football League for Oxford United, Bristol Rovers and Mansfield Town, and is a former Dominica international.

+He is also one of the few footballers to have made over 1,000 competitive appearances, with at least 1,037 appearances (the first Dominican to achieve the feat, since the time matches are recorded).

 Early life

 Louis was born in Harrow, and raised in Harlesden, London.
 He and his mother moved to Aylesbury, Buckinghamshire, when he was 17.
 He played football for local clubs Risborough Rangers, Aylesbury United and Thame United before, in 2001, he was convicted of dangerous driving while disqualified and sentenced to a year's imprisonment.
 He served six months before being released from Woodhill Prison.